The job change rule applies in two different situations.

 A: A foreign national who has a residence permit based on salaried work at a company (residence card type J or R) and is offered a job at your company, is allowed to begin working at the new job at your company on the same day as the foreign national has submitted his/her new application for a residence and work permit.

-This also applies to foreign nationals with PhD student permits (residence card type Z), establishment cards (residence card type C) or authorisation stays (residence card type R) who have been offered a job at your company and have submitted an application for a residence and work permit according to a work permit scheme, for instance the Pay Limit Scheme.
+This also applies to foreign nationals with PhD student permits (residence card type Z), establishment cards (residence card type C) or authorisation stays (residence card type R or E) who have been offered a job at your company and have submitted an application for a residence and work permit according to a work permit scheme, for instance the Pay Limit Scheme.

 B: A foreign national holding a residence and work permit based on employment at your company (a residence card J or R), who only wishes to change their grounds for residence, e.g. from the Pay Limit scheme to the Fast-Track Scheme, can continue working after the application for a new residence and work permit has been submitted.